Question: What is the Difference Between a Newsletter and a Magazine?

 Magazines and newsletters are both serials or periodicals - publications that are published on a regular, recurring schedule for an indefinite period of time.
 That schedule could be weekly, monthly, quarterly, or every other day of every other month that has more than 4 letters.

-- Magazine: a periodical publication with articles, stories, or pictures on multiple subjects by multiple authors
+- Magazine: a periodical publication with articles, stories, or pictures on multiple subjects (or multiple subjects on a particular overall theme) by multiple authors

 - Newsletter: a periodical publication with articles about one main subject or topic by one or more authors